All products featured are independently selected by our editors. If you buy from a link, we may earn a commission.

 Edward Green

 Edward Green lays claim to being one of the greatest shoemakers Britain has produced.
-Starting out in 1890, its eponymous founder was obsessed with shoes and set out to manufacture them in a manner that was completely unrivalled.
+Starting in 1890, its eponymous founder was obsessed with shoes and set out to manufacture them in a completely unrivaled manner.
 He largely succeeded, and in the years that followed the brand would go on to be worn by everyone from Ernest Hemingway to Edward, the Duke of Windsor.

 John Lobb